What Is Creatine?

 Brain Health Advantages Of Using Creatine

-How Does Creatin Aid Brain Function?
+How Does Creatine Aid Brain Function?

 Our brains are voracious consumers of energy, utilizing around 20% of the body's total power.

-With increased Creatine usage, you're essentially fueling your neurons, which can lead to improved cognitive functions such as memory and attention span.
+With increased creatine usage, you're essentially fueling your neurons, which can lead to improved cognitive functions such as memory and attention span.

 Creating and Brain Health in Older Adults